essevan/ruv-engineer/README.md

   <img src="./assets/openui.png" width="150" alt="rUv-engineer" />
 </p>

 Building UI components can be a slog.  rUv-engineer aims to make the process fun, fast, and flexible.
-It's also a tool we're using at [W&B](https://wandb.com) to test and prototype our next generation tooling for building powerful applications on top of LLM's.

 ## Overview